FlexonaFFt/keyfast/README.md

 ** The main points in the development **

-- It is necessary to integrate into the project React.js
+- It is necessary to integrate into the project React.js/Next.js
-- Next, configure the React configuration
+- Next, configure the React.js/Next.js configuration
 - Think over the visual component of the site
-- Import Tailwind/Next into React and configure it
+- Import Tailwind into React.js/Next.js and configure it
-- Create a project on React and Tailwind/Next
+- Create a project on React.js/Next.js and Tailwind

 * Next, you need to develop a Django project
 * Configure Django ORM and work through the database